How Much Compensation Can I Claim For An Accident In An Office?

 - People climbing on furniture, especially during the Christmas period.

-There is also a high number of claims for injuries resulting from electric shocks and burns.
+There is also a high number of office accident claims for injuries resulting from electric shocks and burns.
 These are often caused by faulty electrical appliances and the burns from kettles and microwave ovens.

 Another category of claims results from repetitive strain injury.
 Anyone who is obliged to carry out a physically repetitive task at work can be a victim.
 In office environments, this commonly affects workers who spend most of their day typing at a keyboard.
 It can be extremely painful and have long-term effects.
 As with other types of workplace hazard, employers are obliged to take steps to protect you.
 For example, by providing keyboards with wrist support and by ensuring sufficient rest periods are provided.